ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

     process.exit(1) // eslint-disable-line no-unreachable
   }
 ```

 This method effectively checks for the presence of a `plugins` file in our config directory, either as a JavaScript or JSON file, and assigns the result to `this.plugins` if it exists.
 Otherwise, an error is thrown and our node exits.

-In the `PluginRegistrar.setUp` method, we loop through this plugins property and register each plugin into our container according to the settings set up in the preceding steps.
+In the `PluginRegistrar.setUp` method, we loop through this plugins property and register each plugin into our container according to the settings defined in the previous steps.

-This is the step in our node's lifecycle where all of the node's most essential functions are loaded: from the Public API to the P2P API to the blockchain itself, all plugins are booted up upon their inclusion in the container through the plugin registrar.
+This is the step in our node's lifecycle where the node's most essential functions are loaded: from the Public API to the P2P API to the blockchain itself.
+All plugins are booted up upon their inclusion in the container through the plugin registrar.
 To get a sense of the order in which these plugins are loaded, we can look at the file that's returned by the `__loadPlugins` method.
 You can view the full source code [here](https://github.com/ArkEcosystem/core/blob/develop/packages/core/lib/config/devnet/plugins.js), but here's a snippet:

 ```js
 module.exports = {
   '@arkecosystem/core-event-emitter': {},